MK12step/MK12step/index.md

 # Welcome to the Milton Keynes Group Of SAA

 [Contact Us](contact.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Useful Links](links.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Meeting Details](find.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Women in SAA](women.md)
+## > “At our meetings, we read SAA literature and share our experience, strength, and hope with each other, focusing on how the SAA program of recovery works in our lives.”

+— Sex Addicts Anonymous, p.
+10

 ### We are an SAA <a href="https://saauk.info"> Sex Addicts Anonymous®</a> group of men and women whose primary purpose is to recover from sex addiction and carry the message of a spiritual awakening as a result of working the twelve steps.
 We follow guidance in the Alcoholics Anonymous (AA) <a href="https://www.alcoholics-anonymous.org.uk/product.do?48951">"Big Book"</a> (although we are not affiliated with AA in any way) and guidance in the <a href="https://saauk.info/en/purchases/purchase?xpurchase%5bid%5d=13">SAA Green Book</a>.